-It is forecast that science jobs will grow approximately 7% over the next several years as the public and private sectors pour billions in resources for the industry.
+It’s forecast that science jobs will grow approximately 7% over the next several years as the public and private sectors pour billions in resources for the industry.
 If you possess a postdoctoral in any of the STEM fields, then chances are you can make a decent living.
 Of course, every nation is different in how it compensates its scientists.

-Average salary: US$38,198 (€35,484)
+Average annual salary: $38,198

 Italy has been ground zero in Europe for the advancement of science, mathematics, art, literature and everything else that make life worth living.
-Therefore, it would make sense that Italy, despite its difficulties over the years, would crack the top 20 list of nations with the best salaries for scientists.
+Therefore, it would make sense that Italy, despite its difficulties over the years, would crack the top 25 list of nations with the best salaries for scientists.

 Despite its decline in recent years, Italy continues to attract the best and brightest, which could quite possibly be explained by the desire to live in such a beautiful European nation.
 But what makes Italy even more appealing is that there are employment opportunities scattered throughout the nation rather than a single city, which is common in many Western nations.

-19. United Kingdom
+24. United Kingdom

-Average salary: US$39,251 (£31,789)
+Average annual salary: $39,251

 At one point in history, the United Kingdom was stuck in the Middle Ages in scientific thinking.
 Years later, the country has become an important contributor in an array of scientific fields.
-The UK continues to be a top spot for scientists, whether it is due to financial compensation or a desire to apply scientific principles to solve a wide variety of problems.
+The UK continues to be a top spot for scientists, whether it’s due to financial compensation or a desire to apply scientific principles to solve a wide variety of problems.

 That said, it understands the importance of scientists and is willing to pay for their expertise.
 You just need to have the credentials — foreign or domestic — to attain relevant positions in the country.

-Average salary: US$41,537 (420,000Kr)
+Average annual salary: $41,427

 Sweden has always played an important role in the advancement of science — and it continues today.

-17. New Zealand
+21. New Zealand

-Average salary: US$41,992 (NZ$70,250)
+Average annual salary: $41,992

-Average salary: US$45,856 (€42,557)
+Average annual salary: $42,015

-In 1847, the Kaiserliche Akademie der Wissenschaften in Vienna was born, and it has strived for scientific excellence, whether it is in physics or psychology.
-Today, the public and private sectors spend about $10 billion a year on research and development, which has helped it land in the top ten European nations for innovation.
+In 1847, the Kaiserliche Akademie der Wissenschaften in Vienna was born, and it has strived for scientific excellence, whether it’s in physics or psychology.
+Today, the public and private sectors spend about $10 billion a year on research and development, which has helped it land in the top 10 European nations for innovation.

 Many Austrians do speak English, but to become a successful scientist in the country, it is crucial to understand and communicate in German too.

-Average salary: US$46,404 (CA$65,642)
+Average annual salary: $46,016

-Canada is a hotbed for science and what makes it even more attractive is that many of the biggest companies on the planet are converging onto Toronto, establishing commercial offices, developing advanced laboratories and working with students at the University of Toronto or Ryerson University.
+Canada is a hotbed for science, and what makes it even more attractive is that many of the biggest companies on the planet are converging onto Toronto, establishing commercial offices, developing advanced laboratories and working with students at the University of Toronto or Ryerson University.

-Average salary: US$46,602 (S$66,371)
+Average annual salary: $46,602

-It is little things like this that can improve the perception of a nation’s scientific community.
+It's little things like this that can improve the perception of a nation’s scientific community.
 Many may question its laws and tax policies, but Singapore remains a hotspot for scientists to converge.

-Average salary: US$47,341 (€43,942)
+Average annual salary: $47,341

-France maintains a similar history to Italy in the sense that it has been at the forefront of scientific development and advancement for centuries.
-While France is well known for its art and beauty, it remains a power player in science.
-Following the coronavirus outbreak, it is almost certain that France is going to boost its science budget, making it a huge opportunity for anyone wishing to earn a decent living, reside in one of the loveliest nations on the planet, and do what they love.
+Following the COVID-19 outbreak, it’s almost certain that France is going to boost its science budget, making it a huge opportunity for anyone wishing to earn a decent living, reside in one of the loveliest nations on the planet, and do what they love.

-12. Hong Kong
+14. Hong Kong

-Average salary: US$47,983 (HK$371,906)
+Average annual salary: $47,983

 Hong Kong is one of the greatest success stories in Asia.
 The population continues the Asian tradition of concentrating on the sciences, which is important for a nation that has successfully become one of the largest economies in the world.
-It might not be well known around the world, but Hong Kong has played an integral role in science — it even has a science museum to highlight its many achievements.
+It might not be well-known around the world, but Hong Kong has played an integral role in science — it even has a science museum to highlight its many achievements.